 What is undefined x 1 in JavaScript?

-Part of the ECMA standard , Javascript consoles will display objects as arrays when the objects are array-like.
-Such as: ["hello", "world"] for an object containing strings that are numerically indexed.
-JavaScript arrays are implemented differs from browser to browser, but they generally fall back to a sparse implementation - most likely the same one used for property access of regular objects.
-However, Google Chrome seems to choose to display sparse array using this undefined x n notation.
+Part of the ECMAScript standard, JavaScript consoles will display objects as arrays when the objects are array-like, such as ["hello", "world"] for an object containing strings that are numerically indexed.
+The implementation of JavaScript arrays varies from browser to browser, but they generally default to a sparse implementation—likely the same one used for property access of regular objects.
+However, Google Chrome appears to choose the undefined x n notation to display sparse arrays.
 Here is how it looks, Type this code into Chrome developer console :

 arr = new Array(4); arr[2] = "abcd"; console.log(arr);